BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

 \subsubsection{Point cloud voxelization}

-We perform point cloud voxelization using 10 bit quantization.
+We used 10-bit quantization for point cloud voxelization, as higher bit-depths showed no notable benefits.
 That is, the spatial coordinates are normalized such that they are integers between 0 and 1023.
+Only unique points remained after voxelization step.
 This has two main advantages: first, the coordinates are in a range that is predictable for point cloud processing but also with respect to rendering and second, we use voxelized coordinates in combination with cube based rendering to improve stability, predictability and quality of renderings.